DTUComputeCognitiveSystems/AI_playground/README.md

 ```

 ##### Running Code
-All scripts are run from the top directory, `AI_playground`.
+All scripts are run from the top directory `AI_playground`.
 Examples of how to run a script on Windows and Linux
 are shown below, using the snapshot.py-script which opens the webcam for storing photos.

 To run a script in the command line on **Windows** type: